Noah von Williamsburg: Early life

 Von Williamsburg was born in the small town of Judenburg Austria to Johannes von Williamsburg and Eva Graf.
 His father Johannes von Williamsburg was a noble and landowner around the town.
 His mother was his father's second wife after his first wife died from an unknown illness.

-Von Williamsburg moved with his family to the German town of Schwäbisch Hall in 1544 after a small fire damaged a portion of his family's estate.

 Duel

-In 1561, von Williamsburg challenged German artist Thomas Schweicker to a duel over a female named Kirsten Engel that both wanted to court.
+In 1561, von Williamsburg challenged German artist Thomas Schweicker to a duel over a woman named Kirsten Engel that both wanted to court.
 Schweicker was unaware of von Williamsburg's aptitude with swordfighting and was swiftly defeated.
 Schweicker lost both arms during the duel and was left for dead, but was brought back to Schwäbisch Hall by spectators where a doctor cauterized his wounds and saved his life.
 Decades after the duel, Schweicker apologized to von Williamsburg.
 The two reconciled and became good friends.
 After Schweicker's death in October of 1602, von Williamsburg was distraught.
 He attended Schweiker's funeral and burial, and paid for the expenses and burial plot.